odenipinedo/odenipinedo.github.io/index.md

 * i have a graduate degree in i/o & clinical psychology from [Sofia University](http://www.sofia.edu/)

-* i have an undergraduate degree in yoga studies at [Naropa University](http://www.naropa.edu/academics/bachelors/yoga/alumni-profiles.php)
+* i have an undergraduate degree in yoga studies from [Naropa University](http://www.naropa.edu/academics/bachelors/yoga/alumni-profiles.php)

 Octocat says, *"Thank you for visiting!!
 Please connect with me on __Twitter__ or __LinkedIn__"*  :octocat: